Helpers

 function, an uncurried function, or any combination of argument applications in

 between.
-The returned function has 2^(n-1)
+The returned function has 2^(n-1) type signatures, where n is the

 number of parameters.